Kivo0/Visual-Servoing-ROS/README.md

 I. Project Description
    -------------------
-we are addressing the problem of visual servoing of a mobile robot "turtlebot 2" our beloved turlte. the problem is the localization of an indoor mobile robot is never accurate. so in order to achieve an accuracy of few centimeters or even milimeter scale. we need to do visual servoing to reach the target with minimum distance. so in easy words. our robot goes from outside the room to the center of the room using [Turtlebot Navigation](https://github.com/Kivo0/Visual-Servoing-ROS#Turtlebot-Navigation)
+we are addressing the problem of visual servoing of a mobile robot "turtlebot 2" our beloved turlte. the problem is the localization of an indoor mobile robot is never accurate. so in order to achieve an accuracy of few centimeters or even milimeter scale. we need to do visual servoing to reach the target with minimum distance. so in easy words. our robot goes from outside the room to the center of the room using [Turtlebot Navigation](https://github.com/Kivo0/Visual-Servoing-ROS#Turtlebot-Navigation)hello change

 II.
 Turtlebot Navigation